SharonDarla/Phishing-URL-detector/README.md

 These visualizations help understand:

--Which features are most important in detecting phishing URLs.
+- Which features are most important in detecting phishing URLs.
--How each model performs individually.
+- How each model performs individually.
--The effectiveness of the ensemble approach
+- The effectiveness of the ensemble approach

 # Models Used
 1. Random Forest Classifier